fsanchez1397/beam-health-frontend/README.md

 # Beam Health Frontend

-A React + TypeScript + Vite application for the Beam Health physician dashboard.
+A React + TypeScript + Vite application designed as an MVP for Beam Health’s physician workflow dashboard.
+The app integrates OpenAI’s Whisper-based speech processing to streamline clinical documentation.
+It can:
+Automatically transcribe conversations in real time Detect when speech stops to segment notes cleanly Identify and separate multiple speakers
+Generate suggested follow-up questions for physicians based on the conversation context This MVP demonstrates how AI-assisted note-taking can reduce administrative burden and support physicians during patient encounters.

 ## Features